Concentration of media ownership: United Kingdom

-Europe

-Council of Europe and European Union
+The Evening Standard and former print publication The Independent are both partly owned by British-Russian media boss Evgeny Lebedev.The Guardian is owned by Guardian Media Group.BBC News produces news for its television channels and radio stations.Independent Television News (ITN) produces news for ITV, Channel 4 and Channel 5.

+Independent Radio News, has a contract with Sky News to produce news for the most popular commercial radio stations.
+National and local radio station ownership is dominated by the aforementioned Global Media & Entertainment as well as Bauer Media, News Broadcasting and the UK's only public service radio broadcaster the BBC.
+The United Kingdom is part of the Council of Europe.

+Wider-Europe

-Since the 1980, a significant debate has developed at the European level concerning the regulation of media ownership and the principles to be adopted to regulate media ownership concentration.
+Since the 1980s, a significant debate has developed at the European level concerning the regulation of media ownership and the principles to be adopted to regulate media ownership concentration.
 Both the Council of Europe (CoE) and the European Union (EU) have tried to formulate a distinctive and comprehensive media policy, including on the issue of concentration.
 However, the emphasis of both the organisations was more on strengthening media diversity and pluralism than on limiting concentration, even though they have often expressed the need for common European media concentration regulations.
 However, the European Union enforces a common regulation for environmental protection, consumer protection and human rights, but it has none for media pluralism.

+The Council of Europe's initiative promoting media pluralism and curbing media concentration dates back to the mid-1970s.
+Several resolutions, recommendations, declarations by the Council of Europe Committee of Ministers and studies by experts' groups have addressed the issue since then.
+The council's approach has been mainly addressed at defining and protecting media pluralism, defined in terms of pluralism of media content in order to allow a plurality of ideas and opinions.